grisu/gricli/src/main/resources/help/globals/queue.md

 If you have set the application, then the queue locaiton can be determined automatically.
 Use the command 'set queue auto' to enable this option.

+To see the queue before a job is submitted use the command 'print global queue'.
+To see the queue after a job has been submitted use the command 'print job <jobname> submissionLocation'.

 Example usage:

     set queue auto
     set queue gpu:gram5.ceres.auckland.ac.nz
+    print global queue
+    print job myjob submissionLocation